"Global Realities: Precarious Survival and Belonging"

 - Professor Teresa Chen, California State University-Long Beach, United States

 - Dr Elena Kolesova, Unitec Institute of Technology, New Zealand

 - Dr Felix Tan, Singapore Institute of Management, Global Education, Singapore

 - Dr Ma.
 Junithesmer Rosales, Polytechnic University of The Philippines, The Philippines

 IAFOR's peer review process, which involves both reciprocal review and the use of Review Committees, is overseen by conference Organising Committee members under the guidance of the Academic Governing Board.
 Review Committee members are established academics who hold PhDs or other terminal degrees in their fields and who have previous peer review experience.

-If you would like to apply to serve on the ACCS Review Committee, please send your CV to email@example.com.
+If you would like to apply to serve on the ACCS2019 Review Committee, please visit our application page.